davgy016/SAP-MIMOSA/README.md

 <img src="images/dataFlowOfWebapp.jpg">
 ---

+## Key findings
+- Using words such as **schema** and **cryptic** in user prompt improves AI response for SAP side, because due to SAP cryptic names this enables AI-generated mapping to match SAP schema.
+- Generative AI provides more accurate and relevant response when SAP or MIMOSA side of the mappinng is provided rather than ask AI to generate from scratch.
+- Providing desired entity names for both SAP and MIMOSA in user prompt enables Generative AI to generate more relevant mappings. e.g. it is better to ask "generate mapping between equipment and Asset" than "generate mapping for asset".

+---

 ## Future Improvements
 - **Authentication & Authorization:** Restrict mapping management to authorized users.
 - **User Feedback:** Allow users to rate mappings to improve AI performance.
 - **Audit Logging:** Track all changes for compliance and traceability.
 - **Per-Mapping AI Assistance:** Each mapping pair section can have its own AI assistant to improve individual mapping fields.
 - **Semantic Search Validation:** Use semantic search algorithms for better mapping content validation.
-- **Model Fine-Tuning:** Tune the generative AI model specifically for SAP and MIMOSA CCOM data models for more accurate responses.
+- **Model Fine-Tuning:** Tune the generative AI model for SAP and MIMOSA CCOM data models for more accurate responses.
 - **Model Expansion:** Add more models to choose from.